The Engagé RSE label, the royal road to sustainable tourism

 Responsible events: ISO 20121 under public inquiry

 Festivals, exhibitions, sporting events, cultural outings… In summer, tourists can enjoy a wide range of events at their holiday destination.
 This is an opportunity to put the spotlight on ISO 20121, the voluntary standard that sets out guidelines for responsible event management.
-Known as NF ISO 20121 in France, this standard is certifiable, as evidenced by the many players who display it as a sign of their commitment after being audited, as here in Occitanie (French only).
+Known as NF ISO 20121 in France, this standard is certifiable, as evidenced by the many players who display it as a sign of their commitment after being audited, as in Occitanie.
 Today, and until August 23, 2023, an updated version is being put out to public inquiry, to make it more in tune with the issues of our time.